Regional Arts Development Fund (RADF)

 1. Provide public value for Queensland communities

-2. Build local cultural capacity, cultural innovation and community pride
+2. Build local cultural capacity, cultural innovation and community well-being.

 3. Deliver the Queensland Government’s objectives for the community